TESSA – Reimbursement

 Reimbursements are Available for Academic Speakers Only

 Please pay any expenses you consider to be eligible for reimbursement.
-In order to submit for reimbursement, please complete our expense reimbursement form and submit it along with original receipts to Melanie Smith at the address below.
+In order to submit for reimbursement, please complete our expense reimbursement form and submit it along with original receipts to the address below.
 Please make copies of your receipts for your records.

-Please include your home address if you would like the reimbursement made to your attention.
+Please include your home address if you would like the reimbursement made to Tiffany Lam.
 Reimbursements requests must be submitted no later than 10 days following the completion of the trip or of incurring the expense.

 Reimbursement Request attention to: